kg583/RunOnPython/README.md

 ## How Can I Write Run-on Python?
 I'm glad you asked.
 At the moment there are plans for a transpiler which can walk a given Python AST and burn away those blasphemous punctuation marks, but no implementation is yet available.
 Some parts are pretty easy, such as recognizing instances where we can use one of our primary tricks.
 Other snippets are much trickier if the user isn't kind, requiring more complex restructuring of the AST before compiling back down to valid code.

+There are also some situations where Python itself gets in the way, particularly when deeply nesting calls.
+For reasons that are probably technical but still extremely frustrating, Python will *not* permit unpacking within comprehension, requiring you to push intermediate values onto `locals()` more often.
+It's a pain, but not a true limitation.

-It's almost certainly doable in its entirety though, and if enough people pester me about it it'll get written.
+The transpiler is still almost certainly doable in its entirety though, and if enough people pester me about it it'll get written.
 But for now, you can use this spec to write such code yourself, and make the world a slightly more confusing place.

 ## Some Final Notes
 This challenge came to me in an afternoon, partly inspired by [pyfuck](https://github.com/wanqizhu/pyfuck).
 There's no good reason to ever write code this way, but it's kinda funny.
 Shoutout to @commandblockguy, @iPhoenix, and @LogicalJoe for comments and discussion on this monstrosity as it developed.